 It’s normal to store a kilo or two of extra baggage in the winter - I wouldn't class that as ‘yo-yo’ing’

-We’re really anti ‘extreme measures’ because we know it doesn't work, it’s depressing and pointless – and it's often a history of fad diets and failed attempts that has people knocking on the door in the first place – and actually the reason behind why I created the method more than 15 years ago.
+We’re really anti ‘extreme measures’ because we know that doesn't work, it’s depressing and pointless – and it's often a history of fad diets and failed attempts that has people knocking on our door in the first place – and actually the reason behind why I created the method more than 15 years ago.
 I was a serial dieter – hopping between dress sizes for more than a decade and so I know, like I know the sun will come out tomorrow, that restrictive measures only work against you.

 However, I’m no purist and of course, there are tricks of the trade that you can do with just a week to go to a special event.
 I’m not talking about going on to some sort of ridiculous crash plan here – more sticking to the principles of our existing method to the best of your ability – and just tightening up on some other tips that we don’t expect our clients to follow 50 weeks a year.

 I personally try to stay at a more or less constant body fat level and size.
 Jeans are tight in January and September for obvious reasons, and I’m totally fine with that – I’ve enjoyed eating too much Toblerone at Christmas and loved a summer of relaxing into more celebration too.
-I just switch to 80/20 for a couple of weeks and your body naturally re-sets itself.

 So the good news is, if you have a week to go until you’ve got to bare your flesh, there is still time to make a difference.
 If you've got a high BMI, it may be that you drop towards a dress size, but if you’re already pretty lean, it’s just going to tighten everything up, put a spring in your step and lean you out as much as we can, without eating into precious muscle (which your body needs for structure and you need for a healthy metabolism) – so we don’t want to take any drastic steps that work against you by the time your tan has faded.